 I have been trying all kinds of thread on this piece- Aurifil 12wt Wool (double stranded), Size 8 Perle Cotton, hand dyed silks, Eleganza variegated thread by Sue Spargo.
 Each one seems to have a place.

-I mentioned this in the FB group during our last #wisecraftstitchalong, but if you are at all interested in learning different types of embroidery stitches from the comfort of your favorite chair, at home, you must check out Sue Spargo’s Craftsy class.
+If you are at all interested in learning different types of embroidery stitches from the comfort of your favorite chair, at home, you must check out Sue Spargo’s Craftsy class.
 She is such a thoughtful stitcher, and wonderful teacher.
 Her work is full of color and life, very inspiring.
 Its one of my favorite classes (I love her South African accent!)